boazbk/tcs/lec_01_introduction.md

 Despite all this progress, there are still many more questions than answers in the world of algorithms.
 For almost all natural problems, we do not know whether the current algorithm is the "best", or whether a significantly  better one is still waiting to be discovered.
 As we already saw, even for the classical problem of multiplying numbers we have not yet answered the age-old question of __"is multiplication harder than addition?"__ .

-But at least we now know the right way to _ask_ it.
+But at least we now know the right way to _ask_ it..